Cod3exl/Dummy-Repository/README.md

 # Dummy-Respository
-Creating a first repo for testing purposes
+Creating my first repo for testing purposes

 Author  - The owner of this repository, duh!